mirzemehdi/BMPWatermark/README.md

 ### -pos

-*It writes theMorse codeat position x,y starting from thetop left of the image.
+*It writes the Morse codeat position x,y starting from thetop left of the image.
 If -pos is not present it writes from the top left position of the image (0,0).*

 ### -o modsign.bmp